-On Sunday, June 2, Face of Change, The Children’s Hunger Project, United Way and Brevard Hunger Alliance/Project HUNGER are coming together in a joint effort to assemble a substantial number of meals and food packages.
-This food will have a significant impact over the summer on the malnutrition and hunger problem with young kids in Brevard County.
+On Sunday, June 2, Face of Change, The Children’s Hunger Project, United Way and Brevard Hunger Alliance/Project HUNGER joined efforts to assemble over 105,000 meals and food packages.
+This food will have a significant impact over the summer on the malnutrition and hunger problem with young kids in Brevard County!

-Volunteers will assemble over 100,000 rice and bean meals and over 6,000 complete packages of food such as those provided each weekend to kids at elementary schools.
+Volunteers assembled over 100,000 rice and bean meals and over 6,000 complete packages of food such as those provided each weekend to kids at elementary schools.
 None of the food will leave our county and will be distributed to Brevard kids over the summer.